kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 www-data 11148  0.0  0.4  86240  1792 ?
 S    15:29   0:00 nginx: worker process
 www-data 11149  0.0  0.4  86240  1792 ?
 S    15:29   0:00 nginx: worker process
 www-data 11150  0.0  0.4  86240  1792 ?
 S    15:29   0:00 nginx: worker process
-vagrant  11362  0.0  0.2  11744   920 pts/0    S+   18:08   0:00 grep --color=auto nginx
 {% endhighlight %}

 Observe how there are five `nginx` processes running.
 The first one is the master process, run as `root`.
 This process [spawned](https://en.wikipedia.org/wiki/Fork_%28system_call%29) four worker processes, being run as the restricted user `www-data`.
 Generally, only `root` processes can listen on ports below 1024.
 Given that HTTP uses port 80 and HTTPS uses port 443, it is necessary that `nginx` have some root access.
 The child processes are then run with reduced access for security.
-[Some people on the internet](http://unix.stackexchange.com/questions/134301/why-does-nginx-starts-process-as-root) are of the opinion that this is not a problem, because `nginx` itself does not process requests, merely passes them to other processes (in our case, `uwsgi`), which makes sense to me.
+[Some people on the internet](http://unix.stackexchange.com/questions/134301/why-does-nginx-starts-process-as-root) are of the opinion that this is not a problem, because `nginx` itself does not actually handle the requests, merely passes them to other processes (in our case, `uwsgi`), which makes sense to me.

 **UWSGI**
 The [uWSGI docs](http://uwsgi-docs.readthedocs.org/en/latest/ThingsToKnow.html) explicitly warn us: